thapanavya/C-Major-Project/README.md

 ---

 ## **Usage**
 Once the program starts:
 * Enter your name when prompted
 * Answer each question by typing **A/B/C/D**
 * You may replay the quiz as many times as you want
-* At the end, your score, percentage, and ARMY level will be displayed
+* After answering all questions, the program will show your total score and display a fun message such as:
+“You are a BABY ARMY!”
+“You are a DYNAMITE ARMY!”
+“You are an OG ARMY!”
 Sample Output:

 ```